Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 Notes:

-- produces WASM bytecode and some additional artifacts:
+- produces Wasm bytecode and some additional artifacts:
 - .wasm is the contract compiled bytecode
 - .json is contract ABI aka metadata (for use with e.g. dapps)
   - definitions of events, storage, transactions